Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Introduction

-The rest this paper is organized as follows. \secref{models} formally defines the models and the objective functions. \secref{flow} studies both non-clairvoyant and semi-clairvoyant scheduling for total flow time plus energy. \secref{makespan} presents our semi-clairvoyant algorithm for makespan plus energy.
-Finally, \secref{discussion} provides some discussions and future directions.
+The rest of this paper is organized as follows. \secref{models} formally defines the models and the objective functions. \secref{flow} presents our algorithms and analysis in both non-clairvoyant and IP-clairvoyant settings for the objective of total flow time plus energy. \secref{makespan} presents our IP-clairvoyant algorithm for minimizing makespan plus energy.
+Finally, \secref{discussion} concludes the paper with some discussions and future directions.